-With this in mind, there are a number of factors that influence the sale price of a house.
-There are also a number of measures that you can take as a buyer to get a rough idea of what that figure could be.
+With this in mind, there are a number of factors that influence the sale price of a home.
+There are also a number of measures that you can take as a buyer to help get a better idea of what that figure could be.

 It almost goes without saying that the vendor wants this number to be as high as possible and you – the buyer – want this number to be as low as possible.